 Do we get bored with everything?
 Do friends and lovers, work and play, and even life itself eventually become dull and tedious?
 Does dissatisfaction with people and projects always set in?
 If so, should we quit what we are tired of, and try something else?
-Or should we accept the familiar because we know that the new slowly becomes boring too, or because we think it’s our duty to carry on?
+Or should we accept the familiar because that’s our duty, or because we know that what’s new will become boring too?

-The philosopher Arthur Schopenhauer, who I’ve written about many times in this blog, (here, here, here, here, here, and here) famously thought that boredom was the essence to the human condition, which we experience when life is devoid of its usual distractions.
+The philosopher Arthur Schopenhauer, who I’ve written about many times in this blog, (here, here, here, here, here, and here) famously thought that boredom was the essence of the human condition, which we experience when life is devoid of its usual distractions.
 We keep busy so as not to experience this essential boredom.
 But are we bored because life is boring or because we are bores?
 Some are bored by everything, others find simple things fascinating.
 So boredom is not inevitable, nor is it essential.
 Schopenhauer was wrong.

-Do particular activities that were once fascinating become boring over time?
+Do particular activities that were once fascinating later become boring?
 Yes.
 As a teenager I played competitive table tennis; after a few years I was bored with table tennis.
-Later I played high-stakes poker; within a short time I was bored with poker.
+Later I played high-stakes poker; within a short time I was bored with poker too.
 Later I learned to play golf; once I played reasonably well, I found golf boring.
 Does my boredom say something about me, or does it say something about these activities?
-Perhaps I bore easily, or perhaps these activities were not sufficiently stimulating.
+Maybe I bore easily, or perhaps these activities were not sufficiently stimulating.
 I know that stimulating persons need stimulation, and both our minds and bodies will atrophy without it.

 Fortunately some activities are more stimulating than others.
 I have never ceased to find the pursuit of knowledge interesting.
-Yes, I grew bored teaching an introductory college ethics classes for the one hundredth time, but if you have mastered philosophical ethics to your satisfaction, then find another topic.
+Yes, I grew bored teaching introductory college ethics classes for the one hundredth time—literally—but if you master philosophical ethics to your satisfaction, then find another topic.
 Dont worry.
 There are plenty of things to do and learn.
 Might we eventually know everything and get bored?
 I don’t know.
 If I become omniscient I’ll let you know.